LasmGratel/LambdaScript/doc/Develop.md

 todos
 -----
+* !Use a simple test system for test.c.
 * Do gc in memory allocation functions.
 * Finish `ls_close'.
-* THROW, ls_throw
+* THROW, ls_throw.
-* String pool for short string reuse
+* String pool for short string reuse.
-* Add filter to stream
+* Add filter to stream.
+* Specify usage in internal allocation.